Community Mental Health

 Patient Care

-• Identify the parties authorized to provide informed consent/assent for Telepsychiatry evaluations and treatment.
+• Identify the parties authorized to provide informed consent/assent for Telepsychiatric evaluation and treatment

 Knowledge